Filling Granite Countertop Fissures Guide

 You may be able to do this again, but the resin must be able to absorb into the stone, so no sealer should be applied prior.
 Permanent surface coatings

-Also, there are permanent surface coatings that do form a film which can be applied, although in "normal" circumstances this would not be recommended since you now have an acrylic or epoxy countertop instead of a granite countertop.
+Although in "normal" circumstances, this would not be recommended since you now have an acrylic or epoxy resin countertop

 They are getting better, but the common wisdom is to do as little to stone as possible.